bawil45/blog/_posts/2022-01-28-Install-OneDrive-In-Ubuntu.md

      type 'sudo apt-get install onedrive'<br>
 4. Run onedrive<br>
      type 'onedrive'<br>
-5. Link will appear on microsoft online for login to your account.
-Block the link and right click then open the link.<br>
+5. Link will appear on terminal to direct you to go to microsoft online for login to your account.
+Block the link and right click on terminal then choose open the link.<br>
 6. Blank page of browser will appear then you have to copy the link in the address bar to the terminal<br>
 7. To know the command used for onedrive<br>
      type 'onedrive --h'<br>